California Privacy Notice

 Information We Collect

 There are eleven categories of personal information described in the CCPA.
-During the last twelve (12) months, we have collected personal information in the following categories from consumers, although we do not collect every specific piece of personal information for every consumer:
+During the last twelve (12) months, we have collected personal information in the following categories from consumers, although the list contains examples of information collected, and we do not collect every specific piece of personal information for every consumer:

 - Identifiers: Name, address, email address, phone number, account identifiers, online identifiers, Social Security number, or other similar identifiers.